datastax/pulsar-ansible/README.md

 * Authorization
 * Client-to-broker TLS encryption

-When the above security features are enabled, they need certain files to be prepared in advance such as the JWT token files, TLS private keys, public certificates, etc. This playbook is used to generate these security related files locally (on the Ansible controller machine).
+When the above security features are enabled, they need certain files to be prepared in advance such as the JWT token files, TLS private keys, public certificates, and etc. This playbook is used to generate these security related files locally (on the Ansible controller machine).
 The generated local files are located under the following directories:
 * bash/security/authentication/jwt/staging
 * bash/security/inransit_encryption/staging

-**NOTE**: This playbook has one runtime variable, **cleanLocalSecStaging** (possible values: true or false), that controls whether to clean up the local staging areas before generating the security related files.
-When setting to true, any previously created security files will be first removed.

 Please **NOTE** that,
 1) When security features are enabled, this playbook needs to be executed before running the playbook of *02.deploy_pulsarCluster.yaml* (for cluster deployment)